AdobeDocs/document-cloud-mobile.en/help/acrobat-android/index.md

 ## Related guides

 [Acrobat for Android](../acrobat-android/index.md) | [Acrobat for iOS](../acrobat-ios/index.md) | [Scan for Android](../scan-android/index.md) | [Scan for iOS](../scan-ios/index.md)

+## Work vs. personal files

+*Enterprise administrators* can configure and deploy mobile apps and manage work and personal files separately in secure environments.
+Options include controlling access to Adobe Document Cloud as well as  3rd party cloud storage solutions as well as other common settings for both MAM and MDM environments.

 ## Signing in {#signing-in}